mig42/plasticscm-ci-testing/README.md

 can start up any new container -even with newer images- at any moment.
 Everything will be still there.

+Remember to write someting in `jenkins/slave/secret.txt`.
+At first you won't know what should go there, just ensure the file exists.
+You need to wait until the server is set up, and then go to *Manage Jenkins > Manage Nodes and Clouds*.

+Register there a new node.
+Be sure to name it as defined in `jenkins/docker-compose.yml`!
+Once registered, the node page will show you the secret token you need to write in `jenkins/slave/secret.txt`.

 When you're all set up, run `docker-compose up` in the `jenkins` directory.

+### Points of improvement

+1. The Jenkins slave needs to be registered manually
+2. The Jenkins slave needs to wait until the Jenkins server is able to receive connections